-Montenegro vs Romania
+Montenegro vs Romania by Meese

 Montenegro had some ups and downs so far in the qualifying path, as the team had two defeats against Armenia and Poland, but bounced back to the race for the second spot with victories over Armenia and Kazakhstan in 2017, being now at second position together with Denmark with thirteen points, which is just three less than first placed Poland that looked a bit stronger than the other sides.